awsdocs/amazon-ecs-developer-guide/doc_source/fargate-capacity-providers.md

 The following should be considered when using Fargate capacity providers\.
 + The Fargate and Fargate Spot capacity providers do not need to be created\.
 They are available to all accounts and only need to be associated with a cluster to be available for use\.
++ To associate Fargate and Fargate Spot capacity providers to an existing cluster, you must use the Amazon ECS API or AWS CLI\.
+For more information, see [Adding Fargate capacity providers to an existing cluster](#fargate-capacity-providers-existing-cluster)\.
 + The Fargate and Fargate Spot capacity providers are reserved and cannot be deleted\.
 You can disassociate them from a cluster using the PutClusterCapacityProviders API\.
-+ To use the Fargate and Fargate Spot capacity providers in your cluster you need to make sure the `FARGATE` and `FARGATE_SPOT` capacity providers are associated with your cluster\.
-To add the `FARGATE` and `FARGATE_SPOT` capacity providers to an existing cluster, you must use the AWS CLI or API\.
-For more information, see [Adding Fargate capacity providers to an existing cluster](#fargate-capacity-providers-existing-cluster)\.
 + When a new cluster is created using the Amazon ECS console along with the **Networking only** cluster template, the `FARGATE` and `FARGATE_SPOT` capacity providers are associated with the new cluster automatically\.
 + To add the `FARGATE` and `FARGATE_SPOT` capacity providers to an existing cluster, you must use the AWS CLI or API\.
 For more information, see [Adding Fargate capacity providers to an existing cluster](#fargate-capacity-providers-existing-cluster)\.
 + Using Fargate Spot requires that your task use platform version 1\.3\.0 or later\.
 For more information, see [AWS Fargate platform versions](platform_versions.md)\.
 + When tasks using the Fargate and Fargate Spot capacity providers are stopped, a task state change event is sent to Amazon EventBridge\.
 The stopped reason describes the cause\.
 For more information, see [Task state change events](ecs_cwe_events.md#ecs_task_events)\.
 + A cluster may contain a mix of Fargate and Auto Scaling group capacity providers, however a capacity provider strategy may only contain either Fargate or Auto Scaling group capacity providers, but not both\.
 For more information, see [Auto Scaling Group Capacity Providers](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/cluster-auto-scaling.html#asg-capacity-providers) in the *Amazon Elastic Container Service Developer Guide*\.
-+ Fargate and Fargate Spot capacity providers are independent.
-AWS Fargate will follow each strategy to launch your Fargate tasks until it successfully provisions.
-The price model of the tasks will follow the strategy it owns.

 ## Handling Fargate Spot termination notices<a name="fargate-capacity-providers-termination"></a>